-Cleveland Clinic is actively involved in research.
+Cleveland Clinic is actively involved in research and clinical trials.
 Our cancer experts have pioneered many treatments for kidney cancer, including partial nephrectomy (surgery to remove only part of your kidney), robotic partial nephrectomy and single-port partial nephrectomy (a minimally invasive option).

 During treatment, there may be days when you don’t want to leave home.
 With our virtual visits, you can stay in your pajamas and talk one-on-one with your provider using an internet connection and smartphone, computer or tablet.

 At your first appointment, your provider will give you a physical exam and talk with you about your symptoms and your medical history.
 Your provider might also order tests to find out if you have cancer.